Geffreyvanderbos/geffre/src/note/absolute-music.md

 ---
 category: musicology
 created: 2024-01-01
-title: Music with an inherent value
+title: "Today's Lack of Music with an Inherent Value"
 updated: 2024-01-21
 ---

-During the Romantic period, a significant concept in music known as "absolute music" emerged.
-This idea, championed by influential figures like Wagner, Hoffmann, Hegel, and Dahlhaus, revolves around the belief that music possesses inherent value and beauty without the need for an external narrative or concept.
+Although a significant part of my music library is instrumental, I have never given the separation of music and poetry a lot of thought.
+Until I came across the concept of 'absolute music'.

-Wagner, while discussing Beethoven's Ninth Symphony, observed that the piece transitions from an instrumental (absolute) form to one that incorporates voice and text in its final movement.
-He highlighted this shift to argue that music, in its purest form, doesn't require external elements like language to be meaningful.
+The idea of absolute music was introduced during the Romantic period (≈1800-1850).
+It revolves around the belief that music posesses inherent value.
+That music can be beautiful without the need for an external narrative or concept.

-Hoffmann, another advocate of this idea, though not explicitly using the term "absolute music," praised it as the most romantic of all arts.
-His admiration stemmed from its ability to exist independently, without the influence of other art forms.
+In essence, the concept of absolute music celebrates the idea of 'art for art's sake.'
+Music doesn't need a practical, moral, or didactic purpose.

-Hegel, a contemporary of Beethoven, also contributed to this discourse.
-He described an ideal form of music that eschews the "alien element" of language, arguing that the absence of poetry enhances a musical piece's value.
+Popular music nowadays (however 'pleasant to listen to' it is) seems to be made to fill up silences.
+To focus.
+To get people to purchase more.
+To eat faster.
+To make a political statements.
+However, I still believe a lot of music appreciation comes from its value in its beauty and intrinsic qualities.
+A pure form of artistic expression.

-Carl Dahlhaus, a musicologist, succinctly defined absolute music as a conviction that instrumental music expresses the true essence of music through its lack of concept, object, and purpose.
-He believed that the value of music lies not in its mere existence but in what it represents – a "pure structure" that stands for itself.
+The concept played a crucial role in shaping the way music was composed, appreciated, and critiqued during this period.
+And, being aware of this perspective now, will be trying to apply it to my daily listening.
+Looking beyond the lyrics, what the artist stands for, or the story they're trying to tell.

-In essence, the concept of absolute music during the Romantic era celebrated the idea of 'art for art's sake.'
-This ethos asserted that music doesn't need a practical, moral, or didactic purpose.
-Instead, its value lies in its beauty and intrinsic qualities, making it a pure form of artistic expression.
-This concept played a crucial role in shaping the way music was composed, appreciated, and critiqued during this period and continues to influence our understanding of music's artistic value.
+Don't get me wrong.
+I am a firm believer in music as a storytelling tool.
+And, I will always appreciate a strong lyric.
+However, I will now actively try to find beauty beyond the poetry.